AURICLEworksROBOTICS/CEREINTELLECT/README.md

 ...........................................................................

-cad model of cere intellect is being prepared
+cad model of cere intellect has been prepared